spacewalk01/llama3.2-vision-webui/README.md

   <img src="./data/image1.png" alt="Llama 3.2 Vision Model" />
 </p>

-This project provides a user-friendly web interface for interacting with the Llama-3.2-11B-Vision model, which generates text responses from image and text prompts.
+This repo provides a user-friendly web interface for interacting with the Llama-3.2-11B-Vision model, which generates text responses from image and text prompts.

 ## Getting Started